BGnoinski/gnoinski.ca/ben/build_site/content/ssl_route53_cert_valication.md

 ** Update DNS on my domain to verify domain for SSL cert **

 From the above we can see that we really only need to add 2 dns records, 1 for gnoinski.ca and 1 for gnoinski.com.
-Back to our trusty 'aws route53 help' umm 'aws route53 change-resource-record-sets help`?
+Back to our trusty `aws route53 help` umm `aws route53 change-resource-record-sets help`?
 Yeah that looks right.
 "The request body must include a document with a ChangeResourceRecordSetsRequest element."
 Ok, what is that?
 "Use ChangeResourceRecordsSetsRequest to perform the following actions: CREATE DELETE UPSERT" These are new records so I could use CREATE, but I'll use UPSERT instead just on the off chance it was somehow added without me knowing.
 Alright Continuing on I see that we need to create a file with some JSON to do these updates, and we also need the "Hosted Zone ID".
 If you look above to the response I got after creating the hosted zone you'll see that my zone id for gnoinski.ca is "Z1UZQNFWWZLI94".
 The command I'm going to run is
 `aws route53 change-resource-record-sets --hosted-zone-id Z1UZQNFWWZLI94 --change-batch file://change-resource-record-sets.json` And of course we need some json to go into that file, and it's going to look like
 ```
 {